mohamed-afk420/Pi-In-The-Sky/README.md

 ## 3/13/23-3/17/23
 With everything done on the project all we need is an effective parachute, the wing loop has been 3D printed to the correct measurements and is working, a working parachute is the last thing before we are completly done with the building part of the project.
 The code works but we might tweak it to add a thing or two.
 ## 3/20/23-3/25/23
-launching with the new parachutes this week.
+launching with the new parachutes this week. soldered everything and are now just testing.